sachagd/converters/README.txt

 -  yt2mp4 convert multiple yt playlists into mutiple mp4 files

--  mp42mp3 convert mutiple mp4 file into multiple mp3 (each mp4 file create mutiple mp3 file on its own, one for each audio track)
+-  mp42mp3 convert mutiple mp4 file into multiple mp3 files (each mp4 file create mutiple mp3 file on its own, one for each audio track)

+-  pdf(s)2pdf merge multiple pdf file into a single pdf fike

 After cloning the git, execute this command before using any converter in the main diretory of the git :